steevmi1/cdl-ai/smlp/Notes/Week01.md

 # Comparing to human-level performances

 ## Why human-level performance?
+Why do we care about human-level performance?
+In a lot of cases you're trying to mimic (or replace) humans using these tools and techniques, so that's the ultimate metric of how well you're doing.
+Really looking at two different thresholds -- how well does the average human do, and then what's the best possible that could ever be done (Bayes optimal error).
+In many cases, the difference between the two thresholds are very minimal.

+While your algorithm is performing worse than a human, can use humans to understand where you're failing, get more labeled data for training.
 ## Avoidable bias
+Human level performance gives you a metric to evaluate how well your training set does.
+If your training set is very close, then maybe the issues are that your dev set needs to be adjusted.
+But if your training set is far off from human, then you should be working to adjust at the training layer.

+Avoidable bias -- difference between human-level error and your training set.
+Difference between training error and dev error is your variance.
 ## Understanding human-level performance
+Talk about human-level performance, but you can still have multiple levels of performance -- medical images, and error rates for untrained human, "average" doctor/radiologist, expert, and team of experts.
+Which one should you pick?

+In this case, the team example is probably close enough to Bayes optimal error, and you can consider your "human-level" target to be the typical doctor case.
 ## Surpassing human-level performance
+What happens if your training and dev performance beats your human-level performance?
+Have you overfit your model, or are you operating in that spot between human-level and Bayes optimal?

+Number of cases where ML can outperform a human are actually fairly small and limited right now -- advertising/recommendations, logistics, loan approvals.
+All of these are fairly structured, and not natural perception problems.
+All of them have access to tremendous amounts of data for training, so that the algorithm can find statistical patterns that humans can't.

+Some very limited natural perception problems where the algorithms can do better than people, but more the exception rather than the rule.
 ## Improving your model performance
+Two fundamental assumptions.
+1. You can fit the training set very well low avoidable bias
+1. The training set performance generalizes pretty well to the dev set low variance

++ Avoidable bias
+Train a bigger model, longer/better optimization algorithms (Adam, RMSprop, momentum), neural network architecture/hyperparameter search
++ Variance
+More data, regularization, nn architecture/hyperparameter search